 - Schedule your required appointment with your advisor at least 1 week before your registration date.
 (You can find your registration date on your My UTK page.)
 Don’t wait until the end of the semester, or the classes you want will be full.

 - Get familiar with your DARS (Degree Audit Reporting System) and visit it often.
 This is your best tool to avoid those painful, senior year surprises: ”What do you mean I need three more social science credits or I can’t graduate this term?”

 You have a choice about how to use your advisor.
-You can choose to only go to your advisor when you need to be cleared for registration.
+You can choose to go to your advisor only when you need to be cleared for registration.
 In that case, your advisor will check your DARS, make sure there are no red flags for graduation, and send you on your way.
 Alternatively, you can choose to share your specific interests, dreams, and post-graduation goals with your advisor.
-In that case, s/he will be much better able to help you devise a unique path to meeting those interests and achieving those goals.
-If you give your advisor an opportunity to get to know you as an individual, the advice you will get from them will reflect it.
+In that case, s/he will be much better able to help you devise a unique path to meet those interests and achieve those goals.
+If you give your advisor an opportunity to get to know you as an individual, the advice you will get from them will likely be more useful.

 The Department of Theatre is committed to making a student’s experience as a theatre major personalized and rewarding.
 Students should not hesitate to contact their advisors.